MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

 ![Graphical user interface, text, application Description automatically generated](./Images/Lab03/L03_image069.png)

-Great job, you have created a calculation profile.
+Great job, you have helped Alex create a calculation profile using the calculation model defined earlier in this lab.
+You filtered the profile to only activity data for the Wide World Importers organizational unit, and where the unit type is mile to ensure ensure that only the miles driven for Wide World Importers’ fleet of electric vehicles is included in the calculation job.
 Calculation profiles are the mechanisms by which Calculation jobs are queued.
 You can set your Calculation profiles to run automatically when matching Activity Data is added or updated, as we chose in this scenario, or you can run them manually which we will discuss in Task 3 of this exercise. **Please continue to the next task.**

 ### Task 3: Run Calculation Profiles